 The 1970 Convention adopted a study of alternatives to welfare.
 As a result of the study, members agreed to support a system of federalized income assistance.
 The position, adopted in 1971, suggests criteria for such a system and for minimum uniform standards of eligibility for both cash benefits and supportive services (in-kind benefits).
-The position is closely linked with the Employment position in encouraging work and in emphasizing the responsibility of the federal government to help those who cannot find work, those whose earnings are insufficient to meet basic needs or those who are unable to work.
+The position is closely linked with the Employment position in encouraging work and in emphasizing the responsibility of the federal government to help those who can't find work, those whose earnings are insufficient to meet basic needs or those who are unable to work.

 Adoption of the position coincided with a congressional effort to make major changes in the welfare system in 1971-72.
-The League mounted an all-out lobbying effort in support of the legislation, despite recognized its shortcomings.
+The League mounted an all-out lobbying effort, despite recognized shortcomings in the legislation.
 In the late 1970s, the League attempted unsuccessfully to strengthen a number of federal welfare reform proposals.
-The League has supported a variety of specific programs for income assistance and in-kind benefits such as food stamps, low-income energy assistance, child-care legislation, reform of unemployment compensation and Aid to Families with Dependent Children programs, and housing subsidies.
-Comprehensive child care remains an elusive but critically needed support service for women seeking employment.
-In each case the League has pressed for: uniform minimum federal standards of eligibility, uniform standards for benefits based on need and standards for quality of services.
+The League has supported a variety of specific programs for income assistance and in-kind benefits-food stamps, low-income energy assistance, child-care legislation, reform of unemployment compensation and Aid to Families with Dependent Children programs, and housing subsidies.
+Comprehensive childcare remains an elusive but critically needed support service for women seeking employment.
+In each case the League has pressed for: uniform minimum federal standards of eligibility; uniform standards for benefits based on need; standards for quality of services.
+The League has opposed cutoffs of Medicaid funding for abortion, on the basis of the supportive services provisions of the Income Assistance position and because such actions clearly discriminate against economically, disadvantaged women.